2023 English Open (snooker): Last 32

-Brecel advanced with a 4–0 whitewash over Muhammad Asif.
+Brecel advanced with a 4–0 whitewash over Asif.
 O'Sullivan played Si, who made a 101 break in the first frame and took a 2–1 lead.
 O'Sullivan won the next three frames for a 4–2 victory, making his highest break of 78 in the final frame, but afterwards called his performance "awful".
 Ali Carter and Zhou Yuelong progressed with whitewash victories over Kendrick and Lam respectively.
 Zhang Anda defeated Slessor 4–1, while Ding secured a 4–2 victory over Gary Wilson.
 Williams made breaks of 111 and 81 as he defeated Emery 4–2, his 11th consecutive professional victory.
 Liu recovered from 1–3 behind to defeat Chris Wakelin in a deciding frame.

 Last 16

 The round of 16 was played on 5 October.
 Facing Ding, Brecel won the first two frames, but Ding then won three consecutive frames to lead 3–2.
 Brecel forced a decider, but Ding clinched a 4–3 win with a 58 break.
 O'Sullivan led Zhang 2–1, but Zhang responded with breaks of 97, 50, and 116 to win 4–2.
 Disturbed by people moving in the crowd, O'Sullivan complained to referee Ben Williams that it felt as if a sponsored walk was taking place at the venue.
 He bit the off his at the end of the match and left it on the floor of the arena.
 The losses by both Brecel and O'Sullivan at the last-16 stage meant that O'Sullivan retained the world number one position following the tournament.
 Higgins defeated Lines 4–1, making the tournament's highest break of 145 in the opening frame and following it with breaks of 71, 91, and 132.

 Walden lost the first two frames against Selt but then won three in a row to lead 3–2.
 However, Selt took frame six on the colours and then won the decider.
 Trump recovered from 1–2 behind to defeat Yuan 4–2, while O'Donnell defeated He by the same score to reach the sixth ranking quarter-final of his career.
 Williams's 11-match winning streak ended when he lost 3–4 to Liu in a match that started after 23:00 BST and finished shortly before 01:30 BST on 6 October.
 Williams complained on social media about the match's late start time, calling it "crazy" and asking how players could be expected to perform well at that hour.